lsst-sqre/sqr-107/index.md

 ### Transaction Size
 Our current design wraps all schemas in a single transaction.
 Are we concerned about transaction size and potential timeouts?
 TAP service queries against TAP_SCHEMA might be blocked during the entire update?
+Note: This question is only relevant if we choose the single transaction approach instead of blue-green.

 ### Schema Distribution
 How should the job updater get the schema files?
 Download from GitHub?
 Bake into a container image?
 Mount from ConfigMap?